-Title page — the full title and author's name as they appear on the cover.
+The full title and author's name as they appear on the cover.

 A page where the author names the person or people to whom they dedicate their book, and why.
 This typically comes after the copyright page.

 A list of chapter headings and the page numbers where they begin.
 The table of contents (abbreviated ToC) should list all major sections that follow it, both body and back matter.

 An introduction written by another person, usually a friend, family member, or scholar of the author's work.

 The body of a book is pretty self-explanatory: the main text that goes between the front matter and back matter.
 For readers and writers alike, this is where the magic happens — but it's not just the content that's crucial, but also how you arrange it.
 Don't worry, we'll show you how!

 A few pages that usher the reader into the subject matter.
 The intro goes over early events or information related to the main narrative, so the reader has a solid footing before they begin.

-What's the difference between a preface and an introduction?
+“What's the difference between a preface and an introduction?
 A preface is personal to the author, discussing why they wrote the book and what their process was.
-An introduction relates directly to the subject matter and really kicks things off — which is why it's part of the body, not the front matter.
+An introduction relates directly to the subject matter and really kicks things off — which is why it's part of the body, not the front matter.”

 Every single book has chapters, or at least sections, into which the narrative is divided.
 These chapters may not be designated by a chapter heading, or appear in a ToC; some authors start new chapters just by using page breaks.
 But if you don't use anything to break up your content, your readers will not be happy.
 (Also, if you're unsure how long your chapters should be, check out this post on the subject!)

 Any other final notes on the book; can be written by the author or by someone they know.

 A brief final comment after the narrative comes to an end, usually just a sentence or two (e.g. “Matthew died at sea in 1807, but his memory lives on”).

 The back matter

 The back matter (also known as the “end matter”) is — you guessed it — material found at the back of a book.
 Authors use their back matter to offer readers further context or information about the story, though back matter can also be extremely simple: sometimes just a quick mention of the author's website or a note from the publisher.

 If the author has sought permission to reproduce song lyrics, artwork, or extended excerpts from other books, they should be attributed here (may also appear in the front matter).

 Thought-provoking questions and prompts about the book, intended for use in an academic context or for book clubs.

 Additional details or updated information relevant to the book, especially if it's a newer edition.

 List of events in sequential order, which may be helpful for the reader, especially if the narrative is presented out of order.
 A chronology is sometimes part of the appendix.

 Supplementary notes that relate to specific passages of the text, and denoted within the body by superscripts.
 Almost always used in nonfiction, but occasionally found in experimental/comedic fiction as well, such as Infinite Jest.

-Glossary — definitions of words or other elements that appear in the text.
+Definitions of words or other elements that appear in the text.
 In works of fiction, the glossary may contain entries about individual characters or settings.
 The glossary usually appears in alphabetical order.

 A list of specialty terms or phrases used in the book, along with the pages on which they appear, so the reader can find them easily.
 The index is also usually in alphabetical order.

 A comprehensive breakdown of sources cited in the work.
 Your bibliography should follow a manual of style — luckily, it's easy to create one using free tools like Easybib.
 Note that this is a formal list of citations, not a bonus reading list on your subject; that would go in the afterword or appendix.

 After reading this very long list of elements your book can include, here's something to take the edge off: a FREE tool that will make it easy-peasy to assemble all the parts of your book.
 We're talking, of course, about the Reedsy Book Editor!
 Here's how it works.

-Back matter.
-When you start a new project, the Editor also automatically creates endnote pages where you can add any back matter pages you require.
-You'll be able to add a new heading for each page, of course, so you don't get your acknowledgements mixed up with your appendices!
+If you want to include any additional back matter, such as an index or a bibliography, just create a new chapter in the Editor and drag it down to the back matter section of your project.
+You'll be able to add a new heading for each chapter, of course, so you don't get your acknowledgements mixed up with your appendices!